 Enter the unicorn of childcare providers during a global pandemic—an au pair.

 Au pair childcare has seen an uptick in familiarity and popularity in the last few years independent of any world crisis.
 But after the virus hit, interest from parents across the country has increased even more, while inspiring stories from from current host families surfaced almost immediately.
 According to both veteran and new host families with Cultural Care Au Pair, there are many benefits to hosting an au pair during COVID-19 including: limiting your exposure to the virus; structure and support for kids at home; competitive cost; and a new perspective and extra family member during these unprecedented times.
-And despite the obstacles overseas au pairs are facing when it comes to getting to the U.S. right now—including travel restrictions and a recent executive order suspending the issuance of J-1 visas through the end of the year—many host families are willing to wait a few months for their perfect childcare provider.
+And despite the travel restrictions au pairs are facing when it comes to getting to the U.S. right now, many host families are willing to wait a few months for their perfect childcare provider.

 Au pairs can help limit exposure to the virus